Supersingular Hecke modules as Galois representations

 {\it Acknowledgments} I thank Laurent Berger, Peter Schneider and Gergely Z\'{a}br\'{a}di for helpful discussions related to this work.
-I thank Rachel Ollivier for the invitation to UBC Vancouver in the spring of 2017; some progress on this work was obtained during that visit.
-I am most grateful to emperor Charles of Austria; the main results could be presented at Vienna in the summer of 2017.\\
+I thank Marie-France Vign\'{e}ras for a very close reading of the text and for detailed suggestions for improvement.
+I thank the anonymous referees for their careful reading and helpful recommendations.
+I thank Rachel Ollivier for the invitation to UBC Vancouver in the spring of 2017; some progress on this work was obtained during that visit.\\